 What’s it Cost?

-Cost for the initial plan and annual service/accountability is calculated based on the complexity of your needs.
-Development of the financial plan ranges from $750 – $1,500, with ongoing support ranging from $150-$200 per month.
-If you’re ready to get started, click the button below and pick an appointment time.
+Cost for the initial plan is calculated based on the complexity of your needs.
+Development of the financial plan typically ranges from $1,500 to $3,500, which covers the financial plan development process outlined above.

 I also help clients manage their investments.
 My investment philosophy is centered around building a well-diversified, tax-efficient portfolio of low cost investments such as ETFs and Index Funds, complemented by holdings of blue chip stocks, as appropriate.
 Any investment holdings will be structured around your specific goals and comfort with taking risk.